Broward County Sheriff's Office: Domestic violence prevention

 Broward County Sheriff's Office works in partnership with Women in Distress (WID) to prevent domestic violence.
 WID is a nationally accredited, state-certified, full service domestic violence center in Broward County that provides victims of domestic violence with safe shelter, crisis intervention and resources, and to educate the community in order to Stop Abuse For Everyone (SAFE) through intervention, education and advocacy.

 Media

 The Broward County Sheriff's Office was featured prominently in the first season of COPS in 1989.
+They were the first department to be featured on the show when the show first premiered.